The following has been included as a sort of a guide for those thinking of trying out the bioenergy generating technique described in Psyclone.

 The energies I combine are Reiki and Prana.
 Reiki is a specific frequency, or set of frequencies, and the system for working with them.
 Prana is the energetic component of the air we breathe, and corresponds with the Chi system in Oriental medicine.
 The bioenergy generating technique works with just Prana.
 From an objective investigational viewpoint, the fact that Reiki can’t be ‘controlled’, unlike Prana/Chi, means that personally I can’t accurately assess the differences between a solely pranic technique and a Reiki/Prana combination.
 As it is I intentionally include Reiki because it feels right to, as it does in all other areas of my life.

 The methodology described includes the use of tools like smudge and crystals.
-These days I include fewer tools in my practise following my intuition that ‘the answer has to be accessible to everyone regardless of external circumstances’, external circumstances in this instance being awareness of, and access to, tools like smudge and crystals.
+These days I include fewer tools in my practice following my intuition that ‘the answer has to be accessible to everyone regardless of external circumstances’, external circumstances in this instance being awareness of, and access to, tools like smudge and crystals.
 But they can help.
 Smudge has yet to be validated by science for its space clearing ability.
 That said, some advanced cultures have, and still do, use specific kinds of smoke to manipulate the immediate energetic environment.
 Despite the New Age connotations of crystals, their energetic properties (specific frequencies, coherence, resonance, etc,) and uses are recognised and utilised by science and industry.

 Savasana (Sav) is a yogic pose, otherwise known as ‘the corpse pose’, and is very basically lying on the back with arms by the sides.
 Agni-Prasana is a pranayama (yogic) breathing exercise, otherwise known as ‘the bellows breath’, where air is dynamically and rhythmically pumped in and out using the diaphragm like bellows.
 Although dynamic, no tension should be felt in the abdominal muscles, chest or shoulders.
 Agni-Prasana is used in yoga with certain postures and movements that put pressure on various nerve plexuses and glandular centres to charge the system.
-Mahabhanda is a series of yogic ‘locks’; muscular positions that are maintained (for as long as is comfortable) that direct and concentrate energy around the body.

 The chakra areas that the energy is directed through are recognised from Vedic tradition through to Oriental medicine as being energy collection and distribution centres, attached to a central spine-related core.
 Generally, seven major centres are recognised, along with a host of minor centres.